Advice for aged care

 Helana Kelly is Project Officer with the national ACP Advisory Service.
-She has spoken with many people have called the advisory service for help, including managers of residential aged care homes.
+She has spoken with many people who have called the advisory service for help, including managers of residential aged care homes.
 Here, Helana describes the sort of information residential aged care homes are seeking about advance care planning.

 "We often have phone calls from managers who operate residential aged care homes across multiple states and territories.
 They are seeking information and advice about not only which forms they need, for their residents and their residents' families, but they also have questions like, 'how can we as a service ensure that we are implementing advance care planning appropriately?'
 They want advice on, for example, the appropriate time to ask people if they have an Advance Care Plan - is it when they're filling out admission forms?"
 Ideally, she says, advance care planning is part of routine and ongoing care.

 "Ideally, it is part of the routine questioning on admission:

 - Who would you like to contact, or would you like us to contact for you, in an emergency?